-Nov.
-11 - Dec.
-6 Candidate's Statement of Qualifications - Judicial and County Candidates (E-113 to E-88) Between these dates, candidates for judicial & county offices may prepare a statement of qualifications, not to exceed 200 words, to be included in the county Voter Information Guide.
+Feb.
+14 - March 11 No Candidate May Withdraw (E-113 to E-88) plus No candidate whose Declaration of Candidacy has been filed for any primary extension period, if election may withdraw as a candidate at that primary election. any §880· Feb.
+14 - March 11 Candidate's Statement of Qualifications - Judicial and County Candidates (E-113 to E-88) Between these dates, candidates for judicial & county offices may prepare a statement of qualifications, not to exceed 200 words, to be included in the county Voter Information Guide.
 The statement shall be filed and paid for at the time the Declaration of Candidacy is filed.
-The statement may not be changed, but may be withdrawn up until 5pm on December 9 if the contest closes on December 6 or December 12 if the contest closes on December 11 after the extension period. §13307, 13111 Nov.
-11 - Dec.
-6 Candidate's Statement of Qualifications - State Legislative and Congressional (E-113 to E-88) Candidates Between these dates, candidates for State Legislative and Congressional offices may prepare a statement of qualifications, not to exceed 250 words, to be included in the county Voter Information Guide.
-The statement shall be filed and paid for no later than December 6.
-The statement may not be changed, but may be withdrawn up until 5pm on December 9 if the contest closes on December 6 or December 12 if the contest closes on December 11 after the extension period. §13307.5, G.C. § 85601(c) Nov.
-11 - Dec.
-6 Statement of Economic Interests - All Candidates EXCEPT Congress (E-113 to E-88) Between these dates, candidates filing their Declaration of Candidacy for the March primary must also file statements of economic interests disclosing their investments, interests in real property, and any income received during the preceding 12 months.
+The statement may not be changed, but may be withdrawn up until 5pm on March 14 if the contest closes on March 11 or March 17 if the contest closes on March 16 after the extension period. §13307, 1311 Feb.
+14 - March 11 Candidate's Statement of Qualifications - State Legislative and Congressional (E-113 to E-88) Candidates Between these dates, candidates for State Legislative and Congressional offices may prepare a statement of qualifications, not to exceed 250 words, t be included in the county Voter Information Guide.
+The statement shall be filed and paid for no later than March 11.
+The statement may not be changed, but may be withdrawn up until 5pm on March 14 if the contest closes on March 11 or March 17 if the contest closes on March 16 after the extension period. §13307.5, G.C. § 85601(c Feb.
+14 - March 11 Statement of Economic Interests - All Candidates EXCEPT Congress (E-113 to E-88) Between these dates, candidates filing their Declaration of Candidacy for the March primary must also file statements of economic interests disclosing the investments, interests in real property, and any income received during the preceding 12 months.
 The statement shall not be required if the person has filed, within 60 days prior to assuming office, a statement for the same jurisdiction pursuant to Section 87203.
-Gov. Code §87200, 87201, 87500 Nov.
-18 Signatures-in-Lieu: Voter-Nominated and County Candidates - Last Day to (E-108) Determine Sufficiency Last day for the county elections official to determine the sufficiency of in- lieu signatures submitted by candidates for federal and county offices.
-Within 10 days after receipt of a petition, the county elections official shall notify the candidate of any deficiency. §8105, 8106(b)(3) Nov.
-28 County Holiday - Office Closed (E-96) Nov.
-29 County Holiday - Office Closed (E-95)
+Gov. Code §87200, 87201, 8750 Feb.
+19 Signatures-in-Lieu: Voter-Nominated and County Candidates - Last Day to (E-108) Determine Sufficiency Last day for the county elections official to determine the sufficiency of in-lie signatures submitted by candidates for federal and county offices.
+Within 10 days after receipt of a petition, the county elections official shall notify the candidate of any deficiency. §8105, 8106(b)(3 Feb.
+21 County Holiday - Office Closed FPD. / I COUNTY MONIOAY - CHICE CIOSEO